nkdAgility/NKDAgility.com/site/content/resources/blog/2010/2010-04-14-do-you-know-when-to-send-a-done-email-in-scrum/index.md

 ---
+title: Do you know when to send a done email in Scrum?
+date: 2010-04-14
+author: MrHinsh
 id: "51"
-title: "Do you know when to send a done email in Scrum?"
-date: "2010-04-14"
-categories:
-  - "people-and-process"
-  - "tools-and-techniques"
-tags:
-  - "configuration"
-  - "infrastructure"
-  - "practices"
-  - "scrum"
-  - "sharepoint"
-  - "spf2010"
-  - "ssw"
-coverImage: "metro-sharepoint-128-link-3-3.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "do-you-know-when-to-send-a-done-email-in-scrum"
+slug: do-you-know-when-to-send-a-done-email-in-scrum
 aliases:
 - /blog/do-you-know-when-to-send-a-done-email-in-scrum
+tags:
+- configuration
+- infrastructure
+- practices
+- scrum
+- sharepoint
+- spf2010
+- ssw
+categories:
+- people-and-process
+- tools-and-techniques
+coverImage: metro-sharepoint-128-link-3-3.png

 ---

 ![RulestoBetter](images/DoyouknowwhentosendadoneemailinScrum_CE5F-RulestoBetter_-2-2.gif)At SSW we have always sent done emails to the owner/requestor to let them know that it is done.
 Others who are dependent on that tasks are CC’ed so they know they can proceed.
 But how does that fit into Scrum?
 { .post-img }